Infineon/optiga-tpm/README.md

 ## Description

 The OPTIGA™ TPM 2.0 is a ready-to-use security building block, which is fully compliant with the Trusted Computing Group (TCG) specifications, to protect the platform integrity and authenticity of connected devices.
-It can also be used to protect encryption keys, and sensitive data so that attackers and malware can’t access or tamper with that data.
+It can also be used to protect encryption keys, and sensitive data so that attackers and malware can't access or tamper with that data.

-All OPTIGA™ TPM 2.0 products are based on Infineon’s advanced hardware security technology and certified according to common criteria and FIPS security certification, making them an ideal solution for PC, servers, network infrastructure equipment (e.g., gateways, routers, wireless access points and switches) and other IoT devices with strong security requirements.
+All OPTIGA™ TPM 2.0 products are based on Infineon's advanced hardware security technology and certified according to common criteria and FIPS security certification, making them an ideal solution for PC, servers, network infrastructure equipment (e.g., gateways, routers, wireless access points and switches) and other IoT devices with strong security requirements.

 **Why is software-only security often not enough?**

 Keeping secret keys safe and well secured is at the heart of IoT security.
-See below why OPTIGA™ TPM is the preferred choice for this challenge.
+See below why **OPTIGA™ TPM** is the preferred choice for this challenge.

 <img src="https://github.com/Infineon/optiga-tpm/blob/develop-newlayout/pictures/summary.png">